The History of Project ReCharge

-Project ReCharge is continuing to expand its work through the Northern Nevada Energy Efficiency Teacher Training Initiative (NNEETTI ).
-Thanks to the Nevada Department of Education Math/Science Partnership Grant, Project ReCharge we will be moving into 10 new schools in 3 new school districts, training 35 new teachers and reaching at least 1,000 new students or the 2017-2018 school year.
+Project ReCharge continued to expand its work through the Northern Nevada Energy Efficiency Teacher Training Initiative (NNEETTI ).
+Thanks to the Nevada Department of Education Math/Science Partnership Grant, Project ReCharge moved into 10 new schools in 3 new school districts, training 35 new teachers and reaching at least 1,000 new students for the 2017-2018 school year.

 Project ReCharge currently has trained teachers working in 40 schools across 9 school districts.
 The student proposals that Project ReCharge has supported has saved the districts $436,00!
 We currently have 25 teachers training in the 2019/2020 school year.
 They are getting the best hands-on project based learning out there with the help of our new Curriculum Manager, Megan Weinhold.
 With all of the exciting growth we were also able to hire a Project ReCharge Manager, Laura Scarselli who will be supporting our expansion to Southern Nevada this year.